 - Five Medical and/or Travel Clinic office visits per calendar year (July – June).
 This does not include immunizations, laboratory services, medical procedures, preventative exams, prescriptions, psychiatric visits, routine physicals or X-rays

-- Doctor-ordered STD testing for chlamydia, gonorrhea and HIV
+- Doctor-ordered STI testing for chlamydia, gonorrhea and HIV

 - Doctor-ordered wellness profiles